Flat Earth is a Microcosm of Big Tech Futurism

 To keep this article to a reasonable length, I will not explore the very long history of scholarship on this dichotomy — I have written about it in some detail already.
 In summary, the issue comes down to understanding versus wanting.
 Con artists, politicians, and marketers thrive on elements of the latter.

-The not-so-hidden secret behind this is to embed an emotional commitment into the acceptance of a premise.
-In Level Earth’s case, if the “globers” (their silly word, not mine) simply concede the flat earth concept, the ostensible intimation is that they will no longer feel the pain of being humiliated by flat earthers.
+In Level Earth Observer’s case, if the “globers” (their silly word, not mine) simply concede that flat earthers are correct, the ostensible intimation is that the globers will no longer feel the pain of being humiliated by flat earthers.
 They will no longer suffer the constant revelations of their millennia-long gullibility.
-What Level Earth did not intend to illustrate is that this sentiment of feeling over thinking is precisely what drives adherence to nonsense in the first place.

 There is an innervation implanted within the message that suggests that people who know very little will eventually enjoy their moment of intellectual superiority.
 Level Earth’s audience is tacitly instructed to merely wait for their aha! moment when the globers finally come around.
 On that day, the flat earthers will be vindicated and elated.

-Constantly pushing the emotional narrative overcomes what rational thinking would readily eviscerate.
-It allows a car mechanic, for example, to presume a deeper understanding of vaccines than an epidemiologist.
-Big Tech, venture capitalists, and other so-called futurists do the same to recruit loyalists to accept their own vaporware promises.
+Constantly pushing the emotional narrative, the grasp for a moment of intellectual superiority, overcomes what rational thinking would readily eviscerate.
+For example, it allows a car mechanic to presume a deeper understanding of vaccines than an epidemiologist.
+It allows people to gravitate to something so fundamentally preposterous as flat earth.

 Vaporware